-- 9.1.1 A guest house, garage, storage shed, carport, or boathouse may be built on any lot provided that all required yards and setbacks in the applicable land use district are maintained, as shown in Section 11.10. - 9.1.2 Accessory buildings that are not permanently affixed to a foundation or pad are still required to comply with the requirements of 9.1.1. - 9.1.3 The combined ground coverage of all buildings on a lot in the Residential District conforms to the maximum set out in Section 11.5.1. - 9.1.4 All accessory buildings will be built in the rear or side yard, and within the rear half of the parcel, except on back parcels, garages may be built in the front yard. - 9.1.5 A building or structure which does not share footings with the principal building on a lot is deemed to be an accessory building even if it is connected to the principal building by a roof, breezeway, deck, patio, or other at grade or above grade connection. - 9.1.6 An accessory building shall only be allowed on a lot with an existing building with an approved development permit. - 9.1.7 Notwithstanding the above, a development permit for an accessory building may be approved on a lot that has an approved development permit for a dwelling that is currently under construction, at the discretion of the Development Authority. - 9.1.8 The maximum number of accessory buildings on a lot with an existing building with an approved development permit shall be three. - 9.1.9 Accessory buildings shall be of new, conventional construction or prefabricated construction installed on a properly designed and permanent foundation, or shall be moved-in buildings subject the provisions of Section 9.14 of this Bylaw. - 9.1.10 No accessory building or uses other than a fence, pool, deck, or patio shall be located: - a.
+- 9.1.1 A guest house, garage, storage shed, carport, or boathouse may be built on any lot provided that all required yards and setbacks in the applicable land use district are maintained, as shown in Section 11.10. - 9.1.2 Accessory buildings that are not permanently affixed to a foundation or pad are still required to comply with the requirements of 9.1.1. - 9.1.3 The combined ground coverage of all buildings on a lot in the Residential District conforms to the maximum set out in Section 11.5.1. - 9.1.4 All accessory buildings will be built in the rear or side yard, and within the rear half of the parcel, except on back lots, garages may be built in the front yard. - 9.1.5 Notwithstanding the above, a maximum of one accessory building, that would not require a development permit (as identified in Section 5.2) may be developed in the front yard of a lakefront lot.
+Setback requirements for the accessory building shall be the same as boat houses in Section 9.2. - 9.1.6 A building or structure which does not share footings with the principal building on a lot is deemed to be an accessory building even if it is connected to the principal building by a roof, breezeway, deck, patio, or other at grade or above grade connection. - 9.1.7 Accessory buildings shall only be allowed on developed lots, with an existing dwelling, and shall require an approved development permit. - 9.1.8 Notwithstanding the above, a development permit for an accessory building may be approved on a lot that has an approved development permit for a dwelling that is currently under construction, at the discretion of the Development Authority. - 9.1.9 The maximum number of accessory buildings on a lot with an existing building with an approved development permit shall be three. - 9.1.10 Accessory buildings shall be of new, conventional construction or prefabricated construction installed on a properly designed and permanent foundation or shall be moved-in buildings subject the provisions of Section 9.14 of this Bylaw. - 9.1.11 No accessory building or uses other than a fence, pool, deck, or patio shall be located: - a.
 Within 3.0 m (9.9 ft.) of a principal building; or - b.
-Within any easement or right-of-way. - 9.1.11 The maximum area of an accessory building shall be as provided for in the land use districts. - 9.1.12 Notwithstanding 9.1.10, the siting of an accessory building on an irregularly-shaped lot shall be as required by the Development Authority. - 9.1.13 An accessory building that would not require a development permit (as identified in Section 5.2) may be developed in the front yard of a lakefront lot.
-Setback requirements for the accessory building shall be the same as boat houses in Section 9.2.
+Within any easement or right-of-way. - 9.1.12 The maximum area of an accessory building shall be as provided for in the land use districts. - 9.1.13 Notwithstanding 9.1.10, the siting of an accessory building on an irregularly shaped lot shall be as required by the Development Authority. - 9.1.14 A recreational vehicle or utility trailer shall not be used as an accessory building.